HalilDeniz/Dosinator/Readme.md

 # DoSinator

-DoSinator is a powerful Denial of Service (DoS) testing tool developed in Python.
+DoSinator is a powerful Denial of Service (DoS) testing tool developed with Python.
+Designed for security professionals and researchers, this tool allows them to simulate various DoS attacks.
+In this way, it provides a realistic environment for assessing the resilience of networks, systems and applications against potential cyber threats.
 <img src="source/dosinator2.png">
 ## Features